ofek/pyapp/README.md

 #### Embedding

 You may set the `PYAPP_DISTRIBUTION_EMBED` option to `true` or `1` to embed the distribution in the executable at build time to avoid fetching it at runtime.
+When distribution embedding is enabled, you can set the `PYAPP_DISTRIBUTION_PATH` option to use a local path rather than fetching the source.

 ### pip

-These options have no effect when the project installation is [skipped](#skipping-project-installation).
+These options have no effect when the project installation is [disabled](#skipping-project-installation).

 #### Extra arguments